Skip to content

 doSomething()

 Requires a .rule({ id }) -- exclusion comments reference the rule by ID.
-Requires a reason -- undocumented exclusions are flagged as warnings.
+A reason is expected -- an undocumented exclusion still applies and emits a warning.

 Exclusions vs Baseline